infinitempg/Summer-Research-2018/readme.md

 You can now delete the previous aperture (if you want) by pressing `d`, and then create a new one by pressing `n` when your cursor is lined up with the peak of the curve.
 Be sure to change your upper and lower bounds by typing `:upper ##` and `:lower -##`, and make sure they are the same for both colors.

 We now want to set the background by pressing `b` to move to that frame.
-Delete the previous background by pressing `t` and then set new ones to the left and right of the curve with `s-s`.
+Delete the previous background by pressing `t` and then set new ones to the left and right of the curve with `s-s` on each side.
 Press `q` to escape this window and then `b` again to ensure the new background level is set correctly.

 ![background image](https://github.com/infinitempg/Summer-Research-2018/blob/master/images/2_background.png)

 If everything is done correctly, you can `q` out again. iPython will ask you if you want to trace apertures, choose `yes`.
 It will then ask if you would like to fit the traced positions interactively, choose `yes`.
 Last, it will ask if you want to fit the curve to the aperture interactively, choose `yes`.

 Now we can create a fit for this curve by typing `:order 4` (the number can change depending on how high an order you need to fit it well).
 Press `f` to visually inspect the fit, and if it is good, press `q` to escape the window.
 PyRAF will then ask if you would like to write the apertures to the database, choose `yes`.
 It will then ask if you want to extract the spectra, choose `yes`.
 Lastly, it will ask if you want to clobber the existing output image, select `yes`.

 ![fitting image](https://github.com/infinitempg/Summer-Research-2018/blob/master/images/3_fitting.png)